duckling747/Compressiontron/README.md

 # Compressiontron
-Program to compress text files using two different [entropy-based compression](https://en.wikipedia.org/wiki/Entropy_encoding) algorithms.
+Two programs to compress text files using two different [entropy-based compression](https://en.wikipedia.org/wiki/Entropy_encoding) algorithms.
 The project is for a datastructures and algorithms course at the University of Helsinki.

 ## Some links to documentation